 Coming away from this year’s Modex show, I found myself thinking about our industry and our place within the larger market.
-And since I was ruminating on these topics anyway, I decided why not share these thoughts and observations.
+And since I was ruminating on these topics anyway, I decided why not share these thoughts and observations of Inventory Tracking Software.

 ERP, WCS, WMS – What are the main differences?

 ERP, WCS and WMS are all related services that play key roles in the supply chain industry; a deeper look at the functions of each follows:

 ERP – ERP, or enterprise resource planning, is business process management software.
 ERP is typically a system of integrated applications that allow users to manage their business and automate functions – product planning, development, manufacturing processes, sales and marketing are among the functions ERP software incorporates.

 WCS – WCS, or warehouse control system, refers to software that manages, in real-time, the activities within warehouses and distribution centers.
 WCS is often integrated or bolted-on to an organization’s WMS.

 WMS – WMS, or warehouse management system, refers to a system put in place with the key aim of controlling the movement and storage of materials within a warehouse and additionally, processing the transactions associated with inventory, including receiving, put away, picking and shipping.

 Generally speaking, all WMS software providers fall into one of three categories:

 - Tier 1 – these providers serve the biggest companies with the widest and deepest set of functionalities.
 Their systems support the most complex warehouse functions, are very expensive and time consuming to set up.
 Full set-up can take anywhere from 6-18 months.
 These systems are generally used by very large operations, often from 250,000 square feet and above.

 - Tier 2 – these providers fall in the proverbial middle ground between tiers one and three.
 Tier two providers cover all of the basics and usually offer some tier 1 level types of functionality, although this functionality is often limited in some way.